Web Performance: Definition, Measurement, and Impact on Your Users

 1- Defining web performance

-Web performance, often referred to as "webperf", encompasses all actions aimed at improving the technical performance of a website.
-Shortened to "WPO" for Web Performance Optimization, this field mainly involves evaluating a site's performance using specialized solutions, then optimizing to speed up page loading and make navigation smoother.
-Find out why you need to measure web performance.
+Web performance, often referred to as “webperf,” encompasses all efforts aimed at improving a website’s technical performance.
+This field, abbreviated as “WPO” (Web Performance Optimization), primarily involves evaluating a site’s performance using specialized tools and then optimizing it to speed up page loading and make navigation smoother.
+Find out why it’s important to measure web performance.

-A high-performance site is defined by its availability and interactivity, offering fast loading and fluid page navigation.
-These criteria are essential for the user experience.
-Solid web performance can have a positive impact on SEO, revenue generation and even the site's ecological footprint.
+A high-performance website is defined by its availability and interactivity, offering fast loading times and smooth page navigation.
+These criteria are essential to the user experience.
+Strong web performance can positively impact SEO, revenue generation, and even the site’s environmental footprint.

 I- SEO optimization

-Google integrates web performance into its SEO algorithm.
-Site loading speed influences the cost of indexing pages.
-Slowness reduces the number of pages indexed, impacting the site's ranking in search results.
-Slow ad display also affects SEO.
+Google incorporates website performance into its organic search algorithm.
+A website’s loading speed affects how quickly its pages are indexed.
+Slow loading speeds reduce the number of pages indexed, which impacts the site’s ranking in search results.
+Slow ad loading also affects search rankings.

 II- Improving the user experience

-Optimum performance ensures fast access for all users, whatever their devices, connections or traffic peaks.
-Online tools such as simulators, comparators and internal search engines must also run smoothly.
+Optimal performance ensures fast access for all users, regardless of their devices, connections, or traffic spikes.
+Online tools such as simulators, comparison tools, and internal search engines must also function smoothly.

 Fast loading times and a pleasant user experience encourage visitors to explore your site.
 These elements are at the heart of what is known as a seamless digital experience, which is essential for meeting the expectations of modern users.